Nursing Home Abuse Signs

 Other signs to watch out for are changes in your loved one’s behavior.
 Is he or she acting withdrawn or distant?
 Is he or she depressed or not in the mood to visit?
 Does he or she seem overly medicated or sedated when you visit?

 You should also pay attention to the way your loved one interacts with the staff — does he or she act frightened when a certain staff member is around?
 Does the staff refuse to let you visit with your loved one alone?

 How Do You Know?

 These all could be signs that something may not be right.
 If you suspect that your loved one is being mistreated, you should go with your instincts and have the situation evaluated.
-At Bertoldo, Baker, Carter & Smith, our Las Vegas personal injury lawyers have vast experience handling cases involving nursing home negligence and abuse.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas personal injury lawyers have vast experience handling cases involving nursing home negligence and abuse.
 We understand the sensitivity of these cases and give our clients the personal representation their cases need and deserve.

 To speak with an attorney at our firm about your situation, please contact us today at (702) 505-8115.
 We will evaluate the specifics of your case and will conduct a thorough investigation to determine if your suspicions are correct.
 Call today to schedule a consultation.

 - Bed Sores

 - Nursing Home Negligence